mauriba/init.lua/README.md

 ## Can you use the config?

 Absolutely!
-Note however, that I am just getting started using neovim.
+Note however, that I am just getting started with neovim.
 The configurations might be inefficient or overly tailored to me.

 ## Motivation